 • Highlights: Community pandals mark the day, where huge idols of Durga holding weapons in her ten hands, her four children, and Mahisasura are placed.

-• Seventh, Eight and Ninth Days: The next three days are known as Saptami (seventh day), Ashtami (eighth day), and Navami (ninth day), and they are the most significant days of the festival.
+• Seventh, Eight, and Ninth Days: The next three days of Durga Puja are known as Saptami (seventh day), Ashtami (eighth day), and Navami (ninth day), and they are the most important days of the festival.
 On these three days, the goddess is worshipped by observing various rituals and recitation of the scriptures.

-• Highlights: Attractively décorated community pandals draw in huge crowds during these three days.
+• Highlights: Attractively décorated community pandals draw huge crowds during these three days.
 People don new clothes and indulge in pandal-hopping, eating out, and making merry with their friends and families.
-With performance art shows, competitions, processions, it is nothing short of a carnival feel during these days.
+With performance art shows, competitions, and processions, it is nothing short of a carnival feel these days.

-• 10th Day: Dashami is the last and tenth day of the festival when Durga is believed to start on her return journey.
+• 10th Day: Dashami is the last and tenth day of the festival when Durga is believed to begin her return journey.

 • Highlights: This day also marks the end of the festivities with the immersion of the idol in a river or a large water body.
 Huge processions are taken out on Dashami as people accompany the goddess to the waterfront to bid her farewell in a vibrant manner.

-You can find a different flavor of Durga Puja in different cities and towns of India.
-The celebrations, activities, food and customs all differ, from one place to another.
+You can find a different flavour of Durga Puja in different cities and towns of India.
+The celebrations, activities, food, and customs all differ, from one place to another.
 Let’s take a look at some of the best places to visit during the festival this year where you can soak in festivities and shop and eat to your heart’s content.

 1. Kolkata